-This traditional Dalmatian tavern has dim lighting, dark wood and alfresco bench seating in an alleyway leading up from Makarska's main square.
-It serves food the way baba (grandma) would make it, and dishes out the…
+This tavern has dim lighting, dark wood and alfresco bench seating in an alleyway leading up from Makarska's main square.
+It serves food the way baba (grandma) would make it, including traditional Dalmatian treats s…

-Right on the main square, in front of the church, this outpost of a famous winery from Imotski (the wine region behind the mountains, right on the Bosnian border) serves its own wine by the glass, plus tasty titbits…
+Right on the main square in front of the church, this outpost of a famous winery from Imotski (the wine region directly behind the mountains, right on the Bosnian border) serves its own wine by the glass, plus tasty…

 There's a huge contemporary mosaic in the apse of the monastery's church and a well-presented shell museum tucked around the back (enter from Alkarska), the labour of love of a past friar.

-Linger in the quiet leafy courtyard of this classy restaurant just off the main drag, feasting on lamb, steak and fresh fish.
+Linger in the quiet leafy courtyard of this classy restaurant just off the main drag and feast on lamb, steak and fresh fish.
 There's a good wine list, too.

-A cosy, much-loved cafe-bar right on the main square.
-It also has a small hostel up above.
+A cosy cafe-bar right on the main square.
+It also has a small hostel above.